RylieForester/CIS_393_Final_Project/README.md

 4. Modified other ejs files as needed.
 5. Updated app.js as needed.

+04.30.23
+1. Finalized all project files.
+2. Exported database and inserted the sql file into the project folder.

 NOTES:
 - The app.js file contains all of the routes and necessary connections for this website.
 - The main_menu.ejs file is the default and starting page for this website.